uribench/handbook-workshop/index.md

-A *minimalist version* of the Software Engineering Handbook for the workshop.
+A workshop *minimalist version* of the Software Engineering Handbook.

 **Useful links:**